zombocom/rundoc/test/fixtures/rails_7/rundoc.md

 ## Dyno Sleeping and Scaling

-New applications are deployed to a free dyno by default.
-After a period of inactivity, free apps will "sleep" to conserve resources.
-For more on Heroku’s free dyno behavior, see [Free Dyno Hours](free-dyno-hours).
+New applications are deployed to an eco dyno by default.
+After a period of inactivity, eco apps will "sleep" to conserve resources.
+For more on Heroku’s eco dyno behavior, see [Eco Dyno Hours](eco-dyno-hours).

-Upgrade to a hobby or professional dyno type as described in the [Dyno Types](dyno-types) article to avoid dyno sleeping.
-For example, migrating an app to a production dyno allows for easy scaling by using the Heroku CLI `ps:scale` command to instruct the Heroku platform to start or stop additional dynos that run the same `web` process type.
+Upgrade to a Basic or Professional dyno type as described in the [Dyno Types](dyno-types) article to avoid dyno sleeping.
+For example, migrating an app to a progressional dyno allows for easy scaling by using the Heroku CLI `ps:scale` command to instruct the Heroku platform to start or stop additional dynos that run the same `web` process type.

 ## The Rails Console